snsnsns/snsnsns.github.io/_pages/forCityMarket.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5iWKgR8d8Ag" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+### AIGA Event & Marketing Design
+As a volunteer board member for AIGA in California, I designed and planned a conference for young designers to meet with mentors for career advice, networking, and for a formal portfolio review.
+For the event, I created a lot of collateral: posters, fake tattoos, t-shirts and buttons.

 ### Event Poster for AIGA
-I designed this poster for AIGA Santa Barbara advertising their portfolio review day.
+I designed this poster for AIGA Santa Barbara advertising the portfolio review day.

 <div class="gallery" data-columns="2">
 	<img src="/images/blogimages/AIGA/AIGA_portfolioday_poster.jpg">
 </div>

-Along with the poster, I created swag: temporary tattoos, small buttons, and we screen printed shirts with the design too.
+And here is the fun swag: temporary tattoos, small buttons, and we screen printed t-shirts with the event design too.

 <div class="gallery" data-columns="2">
 	<img src="/images/blogimages/AIGA/AIGAbutton.jpg">